Neviim Rishonim:

-1:5 There shall not any man be able to stand before thee all the days of thy life: as I was with Mosheh, [so] I will be with thee: I will not fail thee, nor forsake thee.
+1:5 There shall not any man be able to stand before thee all the days of your life: as I was with Mosheh, [so] I will be with thee: I will not fail thee, nor forsake thee.

 1:10 Then Yehoshua commanded the officers of the people, saying,

-1:14 Your wives, your little ones, and your cattle, shall remain in the eretz which Mosheh gave you on this side Yarden; but ye shall pass before your brethren armed, all the mighty men of valour, and help them;
+1:14 Your wives, your little ones, and your cattle, shall remain in the eretz which Mosheh gave you on this side Yarden; but you shall pass before your brethren armed, all the mighty men of valour, and help them;

 The Sefer Y'hoshua (ספר יהושע) is the sixth book in the Tenakh.
 This book stands as the first in the Former (or First) Neviim covering the history of Israel from the possession of the Promised Land to the Babylonian Captivity.